QubesOS/qubes-doc/security/yubi-key.md

 confirmation by pressing button on it (it will blink).
 When everything is ok, your screen will be unlocked.

-In any case you can still use your login password, but do it in secure location where no one can snoop your password.
+In any case you can still use your login password, but do it in a secure location where no one can snoop your password.

 Locking the screen when YubiKey is removed
 ------------------------------------------

 You can setup your system to automatically lock the screen when you unplug YubiKey.
-This will require creating simple qrexec service which will expose ability to lock the screen to your USB VM, and then adding udev hook to actually call that service.
+This will require creating a simple qrexec service which will expose the ability to lock the screen to your USB VM, and then adding udev hook to actually call that service.

 1. First configure the qrexec service.
-Create `/etc/qubes-rpc/custom.LockScreen` (in dom0) with simple command to lock the screen.
+Create `/etc/qubes-rpc/custom.LockScreen` (in dom0) with a simple command to lock the screen.
 In case of xscreensaver (used in Xfce) it would be:

         DISPLAY=:0 xscreensaver-command -lock

 2. Allow your USB VM to call that service.
-Assuming that its named `sys-usb` it would require creating `/etc/qubes-rpc/policy/custom.LockScreen` with:
+Assuming that it's named `sys-usb` it would require creating `/etc/qubes-rpc/policy/custom.LockScreen` with:

         sys-usb dom0 allow

 3. Create udev hook in your USB VM.
 Store it in `/rw/config` to have it persistent across VM restarts.
 For example name the file `/rw/config/yubikey.rules`.
-Write there single line:
+Write there a single line:

         ACTION=="remove", SUBSYSTEM=="usb", ENV{ID_SECURITY_TOKEN}=="1", RUN+="/usr/bin/qrexec-client-vm dom0 custom.LockScreen"